Welcome to the Design & Technology

 The catering course in Year 9 introduces some of the core knowledge and skills pupils will be building on if they continue the course into Years 10 and 11.
 They will investigate elements such as the kitchen brigade, the hospitality and catering industry and the practices of the industry as well as being part of a large amount of practicals to build skills in areas such as pastries, pasta, cakes, bread and fish and meat preparation and cooking.

-The NEA (non-exam assessment) in Design and Technology consists of a single project selected from one of three potential contexts set by the exam board.
-The end result relies on an array of innovative prototypes that genuinely solve a design problem for an intended user or group.
+In Year 11, the focus at first is on completing the NEA (non-exam assessment).
+This consists of a single project selected from one of three potential contexts set by the exam board.
+The end result relies on an array of innovative prototypes that genuinely solve a design problem for an intended user or group determined by the student.
 The prototypes are supported by a clear and concise portfolio to show the entire design journey and in total, the submitted NEA folder is worth 50% of the overall GCSE grade.

 The design and technology exam is worth the remaining 50% of the overall grade and will test pupils knowledge on the three following areas: